attilamolnar/ircv3-specifications/extensions/metadata-3.3.md

 A client can either be subscribed to a key, or not subscribed to it.

-The server MUST allow a client to subscribe to any valid keys, even to privileged keys when the client has no privilege to access that key at the time of subscription.
+The server MUST allow a client to subscribe to any valid key, even to a privileged key when the client has no privilege to access that key at the time of subscription.

 If a client is subscribed to a metadata key and has adequate privileges to get notifications about that key then it gets METADATA events about the key as